gnikyt/gnikyt.github.io/posts/2025-04-10-handling-shopify-api-limits-goroutines.md

 // RefillDuration accounts for the remaining points, the limit, and the refill rate to
 // determine how many seconds it would take to refill to remaining points back to full.
-// It will return a duration which can be used to sleep. func (pts *Point) RefillDuration() time.Duration {
+// It will return a duration which can be used to "pause" operations. func (pts *Point) RefillDuration() time.Duration {
 	return time.Duration((tp.Limit-tp.Remaining.Load())/tp.RefillRate) * time.Second
 }

-// AtThreshold will return true or false if we have reached or surpassed the set
+// AtThreshold will return a boolean if we have reached or surpassed the set
 // threshold of remaining points or not. func (pts *Point) AtThreshold() bool {
 	return tp.Remaining.Load() <= tp.Threshold